EunchongKim/github.io/README.md

 Oxo, also called noughts and crosses or tic-tac-toe, is a simple and basic game.
 To make it with a object-oriented design, there are four classes 'Board' deciding moves, game turns, and wins, 'Display' printing a game status and receiving a user input, 'Symbol' which is a simple enumerated type class representing 'X' and 'O' symbols, and 'Oxo' controlling all the classes.

+This is the AI & Graphic version of the game:

+* [Oxo with AI & Graphic]

 ##